 If you see any grain, jaggedness, moiré, noise, or other issues at 200% zoom, those will appear in your printed image and the scaling down will make those problems look even worse in print.

-If your image has any of these issues to start and you use the Enhance Image feature (which will further sharpen and brighten the image) it'll make things look even worse.
+If your image has any of these issues to start and you use the Enhance Image feature (which will further sharpen and brighten the image) it'll make things look worse.
 Grainy images will look grainier and jagged images will look more jagged.

 Here's the Enhance Image feature.